-The main mix signals are off with the knob fully down, the "U" marking is unity gain, and fully up provides 10 dB of additional gain.
+The main mix signals are off with the fader fully down, the "U" marking is unity gain, and fully up provides 10 dB of additional gain.
 This additional gain will typically never be needed, but once again, it's nice to know that it's there.
-The knob is stereo, as it affects both the left and right of the main mix equally.
+The fader is stereo, as it affects both the left and right of the main mix equally.
 This is the ideal control to slowly bring down at the end of a song (or quickly in the middle of a song if the need ever arises).

-This control does not affect the FX send outputs.
+This control does not affect the aux / mon send or FX send outputs.